ziyadm/test-bot-repo/README.md

 TODO: limit how many invites a player can send
 * lower ranks can send fewer invites
 * give 1 level per invited user who actually finishes 1 mission

+TODO: daily summaries (so we can recap for people to keep them engaged over time)

+TODO(ziyad): action logs? take noom/future overall UI and try to translate into discord equivalent